Cesar-Miranda/Chat-Voice-Automation/README.md

 The biggest advantage of having James is the possibility to do personalize it, which can make it more useful than the normal assistants are.

+When running, the assistant will keep itself running fast cycles of 2 seconds hearing for the wake-up word.
+"Hey, James", "James" or just "Hey" can be used to call him.
+He will respond "I'm listening, sir" and then wait for the command for 8 seconds (this limitation was created because it kept itself lost hearing louder noises).

 **- Bellow, some of its implemented functions:**
+(keyowrds commands in parenthesis)
-1. play videos on youtube
+1. play videos on youtube ('play + name of the video')
-2. tell the hour
+2. tell the hour ('time')
-3. sarch for something or someoneone wikipedia
+3. sarch for something or someoneone wikipedia ('search for')
-4. tell a joke
+4. tell a joke ('joke')
-5. turn the computer off
+5. turn the computer off ('turn off')
-6. volume up
+6. volume up ('volume up')
-7. volume down
+7. volume down ('volume down')
-8. close window
+8. close window ('close window')
-9. switch window
+9. switch window ('switch window')
-10. open mail
+10. open mail ('mail')
-11. close tab
+11. close tab ('kill tab')
-12. take a screenshot and save it in a chosen directory with date/time as name.
+12. take a screenshot and save it in a chosen directory with date/time as name. ('screenshot')
-13. full screen a video
+13. full screen a video ('full mode')
-14. pause
+14. pause ('pause')
-15. resume
+15. resume ('resume')
-16. open my favorite game
+16. open my favorite game ('game')
-17. set up my daily work-portals
+17. set up my daily work-portals ('set up'/'start')
-18. tell me the dolar, canadian dolar, euro, cny, bitcoin and ethereum quotation
+18. tell me the dolar, canadian dolar, euro, cny, bitcoin and ethereum quotation ('quotation + canadian/bitcoin/chinese/american/ethereum/euro or just 'quotation' to get them all)
-19. tell me all commands
+19. tell me all commands ('tell me all commands')
-20. tell me the weather today
+20. tell me the weather today ('weather' + 'today')
+21. read the news in portuguese or english. ('news' + subject + 'english/portuguese')
+22. Bright control ('light up/light down')

 **- Bellow, functions to be implemented in the nexts versions:**
 1. AI conversation with pytorch.